dfinity/examples/motoko/ios-notifications/README.md

 Please be mindful when considering this code for production and be mindful of:

-1. The integration with II in this example is using a local app scheme:// which is known to be vulnerable to App-in-the-Middle attacks where multiple app's would try to claim the same scheme.
-To prevent this in your production code you should look at setting up [universal links](https://developer.apple.com/documentation/xcode/supporting-universal-links-in-your-app).
+1. The integration with II in this example is using a universal links which is known to be safer than custom app schemes that are not bound to the appID.
+To enable this in your production code you should look at setting up [universal links](https://developer.apple.com/documentation/xcode/supporting-universal-links-in-your-app).
 1. APN Certificate Key provided by apple needs to be safely stored to avoid a malicious actor from being able to send notitications to your app users.